Welcome to Midweek Makers - let's have another week of sharing!

 My Caterpillar quilt block is perfect for the beginner quilter who wants to learn fusible applique techniques.
 Fat quarters are that's needed for one block that measures an unfinished size of 12.5" x 12.5".
 When sewn into a quilt, the Caterpillar block finishes at 12" x 12".

-The Caterpillar quilt block is free for download through my newsletter now until June 6.
+The Caterpillar quilt block is free for download through the download button below.